The colour white appears an awful lot in Ray Bradbury’s novel Fahrenheit 451 – but what does it mean?

 “A minute later, three White Cartoon Clowns chopped off each other’s limbs to the accompaniment of immense incoming tides of laughter.”

-Yet Mildred and her friends can’t turn away, preferring these images to their own husbands.
+Yet Mildred and her friends can’t turn away, preferring these images to their own husbands (see also Do Androids Dream of Electric Sheep?).
 They prefer the safety of not thinking about things too deeply, and find books and knowledge a disturbing phenomenon.

 It’s this which links Bradbury’s dystopian future with our own digital age (see also E.M.
 Foster’s short story, The Machine Stops).
 Montag’s choice is one technology asks us to make repeatedly and every day: books or screens?
 Entertainment or exploration?
 Consumerism or the path less known?